thebugcode/SwiftCodingStyle/README.md

 Rationale: Value types are simpler, easier to reason about, and behave as expected with the let keyword.

+####When specifying a type, always associate the colon with the identifier

+class SmallBatchSustainableFairtrade: Coffee { ... }

+let timeToCoffee: NSTimeInterval = 2

+func makeCoffee(type: CoffeeType) -> Coffee { ... }

 ###Constants and Variables